top of page

 BIOGRAPHY

-A graduate of the Eastman School of Music, the Yale Institute of Sacred Music and the Yale School of Music as well as McGill University Schulich School of Music, Alexander has been able to study with some of the most celebrated pedagogues in the world.
-He enjoyed a celebrated recital career since a teenager.
-At the early age of 19, he was appointed titular organist of the acclaimed L'église du Très-Saint-Nom-de-Jésus, home of Canada's third largest organ, where he adopted the symphonic style and a passion for the art of transcription.
+A graduate of the Eastman School of Music, the Yale Institute of Sacred Music, the Yale School of Music, and the Schulich School of Music of McGill University, Straus-Fausto studied with many of the world's foremost organ pedagogues.
+At the age of nineteen, he was appointed titular organist of L'église du Très-Saint-Nom-de-Jésus, home to one of Canada's largest pipe organs, where he developed a lasting affinity for the French symphonic tradition and the art of transcription.
+He currently serves as Artistic Director of the Miami International Organ Competition.

 Photo by Tam Lan Troung